binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

   traffic pertaining to this ingress resource should be handled by the ingress controller identified by the `nginx` class.
-The NGINX ingress Helm chart marked the installed ingress controller with this class for us, so we can simply refer to it in our resources.
+The NGINX ingress Helm chart marked the installed ingress controller with this class for us, so we can simply refer to it in our resources;
 * `nginx.ingress.kubernetes.io/rewrite-target: /` controls URL
   rewriting.
 Requests coming to the ingress controller for our static site will be rooted under `/static-site`, but the web-server running inside the image we deployed earlier does not know anything about this prefix, it expects pages to sit under `/`.
 So we must strip the prefix from the path before forwarding the request to the pod.
-This annotations tells the controller do that.
+This annotations tells the controller to do that.

 The `spec` part defined the mapping between incoming HTTP requests and the services that should handle them.
 There is a single path in the